chmouel/snazy/README.md

 % kubectl log pod|snazy -f warning -f error
 ```

-* If you pass the flag `-l/--level-symbols` or set the environment variable `SNAZY_LEVEL_SYMBOLS`, snazy will show some pretty emojis rather than plain log level label :
+* If you pass the flag `-l/--level-symbols` or set the environment variable `SNAZY_LEVEL_SYMBOLS`, snazy will show some pretty emojis rather than the default plain log level label :

 ![snazy level symbols](.github/screenshot-level-symbols.png)